The Josh Award

 The winner receives support to nurture their development in the field and their involvement in the Manchester Science Festival from the Festival team, the University of Salford’s Science Communication cluster, and the BIG STEM Communicators Network.

-We are proud to announce that Science Rapper Jon Chase has won the 2017 Josh Award.
-He’ll be creating an event for this year’s festival.
-Watch this space for more information or sign up to our newsletter for all the latest updates.
+Watch this space for more information about the 2018 Josh Award or sign up to our newsletter for all the latest updates.

 2016 – Katie Steckles